Adverbly/quotes/README.md

 > "If you want to go fast, go alone.
 If you want to go far, go with others." ― African Proverb

 > "Creativity is not a talent.
 It is a way of operating." ― John Cleese

-> "I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
-But I know it when I see it..." ― Potter Stewart